EsadCetiner/sogo-rule-exclusions-plugin/README.md

 Include /path/to/coreruleset/rules/*.conf
 ```

+Then reload your WAF to apply the new changes (Restart for Nginx ModSec users)

+You can also refer to official CRS documentation on how to install a plugin https://coreruleset.org/docs/concepts/plugins/#how-to-install-a-plugin

 # Disabling the plugin
 The plugin can be disabled by uncommenting rule 9520000 inside ``plugins/sogo-rule-exclusions-config.conf`` or by removing the includes for this plugin.